 - The CTs on both transformer sides should have approximately the same saturation characteristics regarding the knee point and saturation curve.

-- The tap changer operation (transformer voltage regulation) can cause the ΔI current through protection circuit because of the changing transformer turns ratio.
+- The tap changer operation (transformer voltage regulation) can cause the ΔI current through the protection circuit because of the changing transformer turns ratio.

 - When the transformer is first energized, it causes the current in only one transformer side and disturbs the ΔI balance.